Kabuli pulao: Etymology

 "Kabuli" may be a misspelling of "Qabili", which comes from Persian قابل.
 The name "Qabili" appears to have been applied early on to a complex pilaf dish in Persian-language contexts, with the first written Qabili pilaf recipes appearing during the Safavid period in Ali Bavarchi's 1521 manuscript Kār-nāma ("The Manual").
 This work currently constitutes the oldest cookbook in Persian.

 "Pulao" arises from a common transcription of "pilaaf" across various languages.
 In Persian, پلو is often transcribed as "palao", "palaw", "palau", etc to reflect the Classical diphthong //aw//, which is preserved in Dari, and is otherwise often transcribed "polow" or "polo" to reflect Iranian dialects, which have largely lost the diphthong.

 Serving

-Qabeli palaw is considered a festive and important dish due to the emphasis on quality of the ingredients, as well as being a widely known dish of Afghan cuisine.
-The dish may be served as a main course, accompanied by traditional side dishes or prepared as part of a banquet.
+While historically associated with Northern Afghanistan, Kabuli pulao has spread across the country over the past century and become a standard offering for guests at formal and informal events.
+Today it is served as the main dish at such gatherings, often accompanied by traditional side dishes.